 2. Its Predecessor Included Gin

 A 1930s-era drink called The Russian was made with equal parts gin, vodka and crème de cacao; a variation called for the addition of cream.
-It fell in and out of fashion for the following three decades until coffee liqueur was introduced to the cocktail.
+The drink fell in and out of fashion for the following three decades until coffee liqueur was introduced to the cocktail.

 3. The Dude Saved It from Obscurity